 Arimidex is meant to be used as a long-term treatment for breast cancer.
 If you and your doctor determine that Arimidex is safe and effective for you, you’ll likely take it long term.

 The length of time that you’ll take this drug depends on the type of cancer you’re using it to treat.
-Below we describe the typical length of time that Arimidex is given.
+Below we describe the typical length of time that Arimidex is taken.
 But to know for sure how long you should take Arimidex, talk with your doctor.

 For advanced breast cancer